seyhankhan/vietnam-game/README.md

 ## Constants

-- `skip_menu` - Whether to skip the text intro every time
+- `skip_menu` - Whether to skip the text intro
-- `num_opponents` - the number of soldiers on the other side of the battle
+- `num_opponents` - the number of opposing soldiers / opponents
    - increase to make it harder
    - decrease to make it easier